holtzy/data_to_viz/README.md

 -----
 The project is composed by several sections:

-- *Decision Tree* - leads you from your data format to a set of potential graphics.
+- *[Decision Tree]()* - leads you from your data format to a set of potential graphics.
-- *Data story* - for each data format, an example of data analysis based on real data is performed.
+- *[Data story](https://www.data-to-viz.com/#story)* - for each data format, an example of data analysis based on real data is performed.
-- *All graphics* - an overview of all graphics presented in the website.
+- *[A]ll graphics](https://www.data-to-viz.com/#portfolio)* - an overview of all graphics presented in the website.
 A set of explanation and advices is provided for each.
-- *Caveats* - a gallery of comon caveats in dataviz, with explanation and workarounds.
+- *[Caveats](https://www.data-to-viz.com/#caveats)* - a gallery of comon caveats in dataviz, with explanation and workarounds.

 <br>